j9b/j9b.github.io/README.md

-jeanine.github.io
+# Jeanine's Github Home Page
 =================

-Jeanine's test Github Pages website
+This is a demo for the June 24th Github Class